 ACT-Accelerator needs an urgent step change in investment and advocacy to deliver on its promise.
 The Global Fund is committed to joining forces with ACT-Accelerator partners to mobilize the needed funds for the global COVID-19 response and to play our part by deploying safe and effective diagnostics and therapeutics and leaving no one behind.

-Without mass testing, which relies on availability of high-performing, rapid tests, COVID-19 will continue to spread.
-Innovation and scale-up of these tests must be accelerated for deployment in all countries.
+The Diagnostics pillar of the ACT-Accelerator is focused on ensuring that everyone who needs a test can get one.
+Innovation and scale-up of high-performing, rapid and affordable tests must be accelerated for deployment in all countries.
 For low- and middle-income countries, this investment would contribute to saving 9 million lives, and strengthen health systems to overcome the COVID-19 pandemic.

 With WHO leading on product allocation, the Global Fund is working with the Foundation for Innovative New Diagnostics (FIND) and other partners, including the research industry, private sector, foundations, government donors, civil society, regulators and international organizations to support the procurement and deployment of diagnostic tests in low- and middle-income countries unable to shoulder such costs on their own and strengthen health systems and build country capacity and preparedness for rapid and effective test implementation.